CraftAcademyLabs/ca_course/tips_and_tricks.md

 ```ruby
 visit edit_user_registration_path(@user)
 ```
-Or if you want to go to that users inbox:
+Or if you want to go to that user's inbox:
 ```ruby
 visit mailbox_inbox_path
 ```
-In this case you probably don’t have to pass in the `@user` since we have a method in our ApplicationController setting `mailbox` to the `current_user.mailbox`.
+In this case you probably don’t have to pass in the `@user` since we have a method in our ApplicationController, setting `mailbox` to the `current_user.mailbox`.

 !FILENAME app/controllers/application_controller.rb
 ```ruby